remal-gradle-plugins/classes-relocation/README.md

 * `readResolve()` method

-If you relocate a dependency that doesn't use reflection (`Class.getMethod()`, `Class.getField()`, etc), you don't need to configure minimization.
+If you relocate a dependency that doesn't use reflection (`Class.getMethod()`, `Class.getField()`, etc), you likely don't need to configure minimization.

 ### Keep class members annotated with configured annotations